joelparkerhenderson/maturity-models/examples/social_media/social_media_maturity_model.md

 <b>Action:</b>

-* Company begins to listen and observe customers and competitors sentiment on social media
+* Company begins to listen and observe customers' and competitors' sentiments and tone on social media

 <b>Success:</b>

-* Measured by occasional mentions customers, clients, or partners
+* Measured by occasional mentions by customers, clients, or partners.

 <b>Elements:</b>